-This hike provides a pleasant traipse through sandstone formations and you hike from the lower to upper pools.
-I imagine it can be quite hot during the summer, but winter temperatures were perfect and the constant stairs had us quickly shedding our layers.
+This hike provides a pleasant traipse through sandstone formations as you hike from the lower to upper pools.
+I imagine it can be quite hot during the summer, but winter temperatures were perfect and the stairs had us quickly shedding our layers.
 There was one giant icy patch down to the lower pools and could only be crossed by desperately clinging to the railing and summoning up my very poor ice skating skills.
 The gentle trickle of the pools coupled with the cracking tumbling of icicles and shimmering landscape created a true winter wonderland.

 It’s important to be prepared for cold and icy conditions – you are, after all, in the middle of a desert during the middle of the winter.
 You want to be warm without overheating and have the ability to remove and add layers easily.
 You want to minimize how much you sweat because when you stop hiking, the sweat will instantly chill you which is absolutely not fun.

 - Thermal underlayer – Uniqlo Heattech ultra warm t-shirt